PDS Logo, the Tree of Life

 • It reinforces individuality.
 Because a crush is temporary and low-stakes, you can experience attraction without losing your independence or self-trust.

-In short, a crush adds lightness to your emotional world—it reminds you that connection can feel exciting and safe at the same time.
+In short, a crush adds lightness to your emotional world.
+It reminds you that connection can feel exciting and

 crush-or-limerence